What is classed as ‘Regulated Activity’?

 Regulated activity is a term related to certain roles that involve working with children or vulnerable adults, including care work and teaching.
 Any individual listed on the Disclose and Barring Service (DBS) barred lists cannot work in such roles.
-Any organisation that recruits for roles involving regulated activities have a legal responsibility to carry out Enhanced DBS checks to ensure job applicants aren’t barred from working these roles.
+Any organisation that recruits for roles involving regulated activities have a legal responsibility to carry out an Enhanced DBS check to ensure a job applicant is not barred from working in these roles.

 All regulated activities are eligible for Enhanced DBS checks which will look at children’s and/or adult’s barred lists.
 This will uncover whether or not the applicant has committed a criminal offence that makes them unsuitable for working with children or vulnerable adults

 - Overseeing or supervising an individual who is working in regulated activity with children

 - Providing advice or guidance on a child’s well being

 - Driving a vehicle for children i.e. school bus

 Job roles that fall into this category include:

 - School counsellor